jamescoledesign/open-infra-foundation-brand-guide/README.md

 **Dependencies**

-After installing locally, navigate to the correct direcotry and install all dependencies.
+After installing locally, navigate to the correct directory and install all dependencies.

 ```
 yarn